 Transfer credit is not allowed for the MA degree in Sociology or the joint MA in Women's, Gender, and Sexuality Studies and Sociology.

 A course grade of "Excused Incomplete," unless given by reason of a student's failure to attend a final examination, must be made up prior to the end of the term following the term in which it was received.
-The Registrar's deadline for submitting to instructors any incomplete work from the Spring 2017 term is September 13, 2017.
-The Registrar's deadline for submitting to instructors any incomplete work from the Fall 2017 term is January 24, 2018.
+The Registrar's deadline for submitting to instructors any incomplete work from the Spring 2018 term is June 18, 2018.
+The Registrar's deadline for submitting to instructors any incomplete work from the Fall 2018 term is January 29, 2019.
+The Registrar's deadline for submitting to instructors any incomplete work from the Spring 2019 term is June 17, 2019.
 Failure to complete a course on time can jeopardize a student's academic standing.

 Leaves of absence are granted for one year, renewable on petition.
 To obtain a leave of absence a student must petition the departmental Graduate Committee in writing.
 Before applying, the student should discuss the matter with his/her advisor or committee chair.
 After Graduate Committee approval, the leave request is sent to the Graduate School, which will make the final decision and notify the student.
 Conditions for reinstatement are ordinarily set when the leave is granted, and include completion of outstanding work.
 Petitions for reinstatement will be considered by the Graduate Committee and the Graduate School.